SynthexBTC/Bitcoin-LoRa-Mesh/Wand-Solar-nRF52840-E22P868M30S/watchdog/README.md

 ## Power consumption

-About half a microamp on average — low enough to run for years on a battery.
+About half a microamp on average, low enough to run for years on a battery.

 ## Hardware

 - Microcontroller: PIC16F13113 (also works on PIC16F13114 and PIC16F13115)
 - Built with MPLAB X and the XC8 compiler
-- Programmed with ICSP port
+- Programmed with MPLAB SNAP (PG164100) on ICSP port